Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Introduction

-Based on the above considerations and results, we have explored instantaneous normal modes of configurations during relaxation using a typical glass-forming liquid.
-Instead of the ensemble average at a fixed time, we considered the average at a fixed mean squared force, which is defined shortly.
+In this study, we explored instantaneous normal modes of transient configurations during relaxation using typical glass-forming liquids.
+Instead of the ensemble average at a fixed time, we considered the average at a fixed mean squared force $W$.
 Since many observables exhibit rapid time dependences in the final stage of the dynamics, the latter average is easier to treat.
-Using numerical methods that have been developed in studies of inherent structures, we have investigated unstable instantaneous normal modes, which can be seen as ``bare'' hot spots~\cite{Chacko2019Slow,Nishikawa2021Relaxation}.
-We have found power-law relations between several fundamental observables and found that the unstable localized modes dominate the dynamics, particularly in the late stage in accordance with the previous observations~\cite{Chacko2019Slow,Nishikawa2021Relaxation}.
-Furthermore, focusing on the most unstable mode of each sample, we revealed that its core is left to be unstable while the overall system rapidly stabilizes following a non-trivial functional form.
-These findings can help us understand the steepest descent dynamics by bridging the two different descriptions: one based on the real space and another one based on the potential energy landscape.
+Using numerical methods that have been developed in the study of inherent structures, we investigated unstable instantaneous normal modes, which can be seen as ``bare'' hot spots~\cite{Chacko2019Slow,Nishikawa2021Relaxation}.
+We verified that the dynamics is driven by few almost flat directions of the potential energy landscape as predicted in Ref.~\cite{Kurchan1996Phase} and found that these directions correspond to unstable localized modes, particularly in the late stage in accordance with the previous observations~\cite{Chacko2019Slow,Nishikawa2021Relaxation}.
+Furthermore, focusing on the most unstable mode of each sample, we revealed that its core remains mechanically unstable while the overall system, i.e., the core plus far field, is rapidly stabilized.
+The correlation length of the far field follows a non-trivial stretched exponential law.
+These findings can help us understand the steepest descent dynamics by bridging two different descriptions: one based on real space and the other based on the potential energy landscape.